 When August 15th rolled around – move-in day, everybody showed up at the new house with luggage and furniture.

 You all brought way too many dishes, and that “large” storage space suddenly didn’t seem so large anymore.
 And, even worse, arguments broke out over who would get which room.

 Sarah wanted the room with the big window facing the backyard.

 Adam demanded a room with the largest closet; his collection of priceless soccer jerseys couldn’t possibly get wrinkled.

 Brooke just wanted to pay the least amount of money possible — she would have gladly lived in the cupboard if you could squeeze an air mattress in there.

-Eventually, the rent was split accordingly: You paid $850 for a medium-sized room with a private bathroom; Sarah got the large bedroom with the big window (and big closet) for $875; Brooke got an 80 sq. foot, converted sun-room for $725; and Adam got the second medium-sized room (with a smaller closet and no bathroom) for $750.
+After some heated discussion (that could have been avoided altogether) the rent was split accordingly: You paid $850 for a medium-sized room with a private bathroom; Sarah got the large bedroom with the big window (and big closet) for $875; Brooke got an 80 sq. foot, converted sun-room for $725; and Adam got the second medium-sized room (with a smaller closet and no bathroom) for $750.